hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authentication.md

 **Note**: Auth0 has a free plan for up to 7000 active users.

-The basic idea is that, whenever a user authenticates with Auth0, the client app receives a token which can be sent in the `Authorization` headers of all GraphQL requests.
+The basic idea is that, whenever a user authenticates with Auth0, the client app receives a token that can be sent in the `Authorization` headers of all GraphQL requests.
 Hasura GraphQL Engine would verify if the token is valid and allow the user to perform appropriate queries.

 Let's get started!